 Nursing - Upper Level (NURS-UL)

-Focus on health promotion and disease prevention strategies that can reduce morbidity and mortality, promote healthy lifestyles and empower individuals and aggregates to become informed health care consumers.
-Prerequisite: Acceptance into the nursing program.
+Focus on health promotion and disease prevention strategies that promote healthy lifestyles and empower individuals, families, and populations to achieve optimal health and wellness.
+The role of the nurse in health promotion is emphasized.
+Students will examine the impact of nurses' overall wellness on patient safety.
+Prerequisite: Acceptance into the upper division nursing program.

 NURS-UL 3352.
 THE LEGACY OF THE FAMILY.
 3 Hours.